messiasGeovani/react_triibo_challenge/README.md

 ```
 SKIP_PREFLIGHT_CHECK=true
 ```
-Ps: This will fix the compatibility errors for eslint dependencies.
+ps: this will correct possible compatibility errors for eslint dependencies.

 After, run the following command: